 Subspecialty Certificate in Surgery of the Hand (formerly CAQ Hand)

 The examination for the Subspecialty Certificate in Surgery of the Hand (formerly CAQ Hand) is developed and administered by the Joint Committee on Surgery of the Hand of the American Boards of Orthopaedic Surgery, Plastic Surgery and Surgery.
+There are more than 1,700 diplomates who hold the Surgery of the Hand Subspecialty Certificate.

 The Subspecialty Certificate in Surgery of the Hand is for those Board certified orthopaedic surgeons who have demonstrated qualifications in hand surgery beyond those expected of other orthopaedic surgeons by virtue of additional training, a practice characterized by a majority of cases in hand surgery, and contributions to this field.